Anthony Blunt: Suspicion and secret confession

-He was convinced that the confession would be kept secret.
+Blunt was convinced that his confession would be kept secret.
 "I believed, naively, that the security service would see it, partly in its own interest, that the story would never become public," he wrote.
-Indeed, in return for a full confession, the British government agreed to keep his spying career an official secret, though only for fifteen years, and granted him full immunity from prosecution.
-Blunt was not stripped of his knighthood until the Prime Minister officially announced his treachery in 1979.
+Indeed, in return for a full confession, the British government agreed to keep his espionage an official secret, though only for fifteen years, and granted him full immunity from prosecution.
+Blunt was not stripped of his knighthood until Prime Minister Margaret Thatcher officially announced his treachery in 1979.

 According to the memoir of MI5 officer Peter Wright, Wright had regular interviews with Blunt from 1964 onwards for six years.
 Prior to that, he had a briefing with Michael Adeane, the Queen's private secretary, who told Wright: "From time to time you may find Blunt referring to an assignment he undertook on behalf of the Palace – a visit to Germany at the end of the war.
 Please do not pursue this matter.
 Strictly speaking, it is not relevant to considerations of national security."

-For unknown reasons, Prime Minister Alec Douglas-Home was not advised of Blunt's spying, although the Queen and Home Secretary Henry Brooke had been fully informed.
-In November 1979, then Prime Minister Margaret Thatcher formally advised Parliament of Blunt's treachery and the immunity deal that had been arranged.
+For unknown reasons, Prime Minister Alec Douglas-Home was not informed of Blunt's spying, although the Queen and Conservative Home Secretary Henry Brooke had been fully informed.
+In November 1979, Prime Minister Margaret Thatcher informed Parliament of Blunt's treachery and the immunity deal that had been arranged.

 Blunt's life was little affected by the knowledge of his treachery.
-In 1966, two years after his secret confession, Noel Annan, provost of King's College, Cambridge, held a dinner party for Labour Home Secretary Roy Jenkins, Ann Fleming, widow of James Bond author Ian Fleming, and Victor Rothschild, 3rd Baron Rothschild and his wife Tess.
+In 1966, two years after his secret confession, Noel Annan, provost of King's College, Cambridge, held a dinner party for Labour Home Secretary Roy Jenkins, Ann Fleming (widow of James Bond author Ian Fleming), and Victor Rothschild and his wife Tess.
 The Rothschilds brought their friend and lodger – Blunt.
-All had had wartime connections with British Intelligence; Jenkins at Bletchley Park.
+All had had wartime connections with British intelligence; Jenkins at Bletchley Park.

 Public exposure

-In 1979, Blunt's role was represented in Andrew Boyle's book Climate of Treason, in which Blunt was given the pseudonym 'Maurice', after the homosexual protagonist of E. M. Forster's novel of that name.
-In September 1979, Blunt had tried to obtain a typescript before the publication of Boyle's book.
+In 1979, Blunt's role was represented in Andrew Boyle's book Climate of Treason, in which Blunt was given the pseudonym "Maurice", after the homosexual protagonist of E. M. Forster's novel of that name.
+In September of that year, Blunt had tried to obtain a typescript before the publication of Boyle's book.
 "Technically there was no defamation, and Boyle's editor, Harold Harris, refused to cooperate."
-Blunt's request was reported in the magazine Private Eye and drew attention to him.
-In early November excerpts were published in The Observer, and on 8 November Private Eye revealed that 'Maurice' was Blunt.
-In interviews to publicise his book, Boyle refused to confirm that Blunt was 'Maurice' and asserted that was the government's responsibility.
+Blunt's request was reported in the magazine Private Eye and drew his attention.
+In early November excerpts were published in The Observer, and on 8 November Private Eye revealed that "Maurice" was Blunt.
+In interviews to publicise his book, Boyle refused to confirm that Blunt was "Maurice" and asserted that was the government's responsibility.

-Based on an interview with Blunt's solicitor, Michael Rubinstein, who had met with Prime Minister Margaret Thatcher's Cabinet Secretary, Sir Robert Armstrong, Blunt's biographer Miranda Carter states that Thatcher, "personally affronted by Blunt's immunity, took the bait. ...she found the whole episode thoroughly reprehensible, and reeking of Establishment collusion."
+Based on an interview with Blunt's solicitor, Michael Rubinstein (who had met Mrs Thatcher's Cabinet Secretary, Sir Robert Armstrong), Carter states that Thatcher, "personally affronted by Blunt's immunity, took the bait. ...she found the whole episode thoroughly reprehensible, and reeking of Establishment collusion."